What technology is available for students, faculty and staff?

 - online self-services (Web registration, financial aid status, tuition payment, final grades, time sheets, pay stubs, benefits, self-registration for training programs and orientations, etc.)

-- computing systems (Wayne Connect email, Blackboard, OneCard, etc.)
+- computing systems (Wayne Connect e-mail and calendars, Blackboard, OneCard, etc.)

 WSU Broadcast Messaging

 - This versatile service delivers emergency alerts and official announcements to students, faculty and staff, who can conveniently choose to receive announcements via cell, instant message and/or e-mail.

 - Faculty also can send messages to students in Blackboard courses using the WSU Broadcast Messaging service, which has won national awards for technology innovation.